Frequently asked questions.

 What is your availability?

-Our availability changes day-to-day based on what openings our therapists release each morning.
-We typically have a mix of telehealth and in-person appointments, but telehealth appointments are much more abundant.
+Our openings change day-to-day based on our therapists’ availability.
+We typically have both telehealth and in-person appointments available, but telehealth appointments are far more abundant.

 Do you work with kids?